Telecine: Gate weave

-Gate weave, known in this context as "telecine weave" or "telecine wobble", caused by the movement of the film in the telecine machine gate, is a characteristic artifact of real-time telecine scanning.
-Numerous techniques have been tried to minimize gate weave, using both improvements in mechanical film handling and electronic post-processing.
-Line-scan telecines are less vulnerable to frame-to-frame judder than machines with conventional film gates, and non-real-time machines are also less vulnerable to gate weave than real-time machines.
-Some gate weave is inherent in film cinematography, as it was introduced by the film handling within the original film camera: modern digital image stabilization techniques can remove both this and telecine/scanner gate weave.
+Gate weave, known in this context as telecine weave or telecine wobble, is caused by the movement of the film in the telecine machine gate.
+It is a characteristic artifact of real-time telecine scanning.
+Numerous techniques have been devised to minimize gate weave, using both improvements in mechanical film handling and electronic post-processing.
+Line-scan telecines are less vulnerable to frame-to-frame alignment issues than machines with mechanical gates, and non-real-time machines are also less vulnerable to gate weave than real-time machines.
+Some gate weave is inherent in film cinematography, as it was introduced by the film handling within the original film camera.
+Modern digital image stabilization techniques can remove both this and telecine gate weave.